trocafone/base-ui/README.md

 ## Prequisites

 This appication uses yarn and webpack for asset management.
 You must have nodejs installed.
-Yarn requires Node 6 or higher, we recommend 8 or higher.
+Yarn requires Node 6 or 8.
 To use it:

 ## Installation